Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Introduction

 In this paper, we propose a new type of choice model, called the \emph{decision forest} model, that is flexible enough to model non-rational choice behavior, i.e., choice behavior that is inconsistent with the RUM principle.
 In this choice model, one assumes that the customer population can be described as a finite collection of customer types, where each customer type is associated with a binary decision tree, together with a probability distribution over those types.
 Each decision tree defines a sequence of queries that the customer follows in order to reach a purchase decision, where each query involves checking whether a particular product is contained in the assortment or not.

 We make the following specific contributions:

 \begin{enumerate}

 \item \textbf{Model}: We propose a new model for customer choice based on representing the customer population as a probability distribution over decision trees.
 We provide several examples of how well-known behavioral anomalies, such as the decoy effect and the preference cycle, can be represented by this model.
 We also prove a key theoretical result: \emph{any choice model}, whether it obeys the RUM property or not, can be represented as a probability distribution over binary decision trees.
 As a result, our model can be regarded as a nonparametric model for general choice behavior.
-To the best of our knowledge, this is the only model that can represent \emph{any} kind of irrational behavior in the context of discrete choice modeling.

 \item \textbf{Model complexity guarantees}: We consider the problem of how to estimate our forest model from data and establish two guarantees on the complexity of the trees required to learn the model.
-Our first result states that with very high probability over the sample of $M$ historical assortments, forests consisting of trees of depth scaling logarithmically with the number of assortments $M$ are sufficient to perfectly fit the data. \newstuff{Our second result states that for any data set of $M$ historical assortments, there exists a decision forest model consisting of trees with $2M$ leaves that perfectly fits the data.} Thus, when data is limited, we can use less complex (simpler) models to fit the data.
+Our first result states that for any data set of $M$ historical assortments for $N$ products there exists a decision forest model consisting of $M(N+1)+1$ trees, each of depth at most $\min\{M+1,N+1\}$ and with at most $2M$ leaves, that perfectly fits the data.
+Our second result states that with very high probability over the sample of $M$ historical assortments, forests consisting of trees of depth scaling logarithmically with the number of assortments $M$ are sufficient to perfectly fit the data.
+Thus, when data is limited, we can use less complex (simpler) models to fit the data.